Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/Snackbar/README.md

 ...

 // it will dismiss any other snackbar already displayed, then display a snackbar
-// that will disappear after 3 seconds, or on tap, and whose width won't exceed 200 self.pushVitaminSnackbar(
+// that will disappear after 3 seconds, or on tap, that will be placed 10px above bottom of view (default value),
+// and whose width won't exceed 200 self.pushVitaminSnackbar(
+    basicConfiguration: VitaminSnackbar.BasicConfiguration(
         title: "A title is Short",
         message: "A short message is best",
-    image: VitaminAssets.Placeholder.landscape,
+        image: VitaminAssets.Placeholder.landscape.image
+    ),
+    dismissConfiguration: VitaminSnackbar.DismissConfiguration(
         autoDismiss: true,
         dismissDelay: 3.0,
         dismissOnTap: true
+    )
     maxWidth: 200.0
 )